patr-cloud/eve-rs/readme.md

 ```
 in the above code, since we do not have a state we pass in `()` in create function.

-Once our app is created, we add the midllewares in the scope of the app by using `app.use_middleware()` function.
+Once our app is created, we add the middlewares in the scope of the app by using `app.use_middleware()` function.

 ``` rust
  app.use_middleware("/plaintext", &[DefaultMiddleware::new(|context, next| {